LeverDEX/leverdex-app/README.md

-# Marginswap trading interface
+# LeverDex trading interface

-An open source interface for Marginswap.
+An open source interface for LeverDex.

 ## Development